 Clawing back foreign aid is tied to 'waste, fraud and abuse.'
 What's the evidence?

-The Trump administration says it has a compelling reason to ask the Senate to claw back $7.9 billion in foreign aid funds that Congress had approved prior to his taking office: evidence of what President Trump called "billions and billions of dollars in waste, fraud and abuse" that his staff had uncovered.
+The Trump administration says it has a compelling reason to claw back $7.9 billion in foreign aid funds that Congress had approved prior to his taking office: evidence of what President Trump called "billions and billions of dollars in waste, fraud and abuse" that his staff had uncovered.

-It's an issue that comes to a head this week, with the Senate about to vote on the rescission of the nearly $8 billion (as well $1.1 billion allocated to the Corporation of Public Broadcasting).
-The deadline for a final decision on the package, which was approved by the House of Representatives on June 12, is midnight Friday.
+This rescission package, which includes $1.1 billion allocated to the Corporation for Public Broadcasting, is now one step closer to approval.

+In a marathon session that lasted into the small hours Thursday, senators voted 51-to-48 to approve the package after introducing numerous amendments.
+The House, which had approved an earlier version, will now vote on the amended package.
+The deadline for a final decision is midnight Friday.

-Yet even as the administration has dismantled USAID, the primary agency for providing international aid, amid claims of waste, fraud and abuse, the rationale has come under scrutiny.
+Yet even as the administration has dismantled USAID, the primary agency for providing international aid, also pointing to waste, fraud and abuse, the rationale for this foreign aid upheaval has come under scrutiny.

-Paul Martin, who was the inspector general for USAID until he was fired by Trump on February 11, as well as current officials and experts who monitor aid, all say the administration has provided little to no proof to justify its actions -– and say they are politically motivated.
+Paul Martin, who was the inspector general for USAID until he was fired by Trump on February 11, as well as current officials and experts who monitor aid, all say the administration has provided little to no proof to justify its actions on foreign aid — and say they are politically motivated.

 "As far as I know, never once has anybody in DOGE or in the new Administration referred to the [Inspector General] criminal allegations of fraud, waste, or abuse," Martin said in an interview with NPR.
 "Frankly, the handful of examples I am aware of were just completely made up," he said, referring to President Trump's claim in January that USAID sent $100 million in condoms to the militant group Hamas in Gaza.